-In line with the mandate of the FSB, the document does not address the data privacy, competition, and taxation issues related to GSCs.
-The wider monetary policy, monetary sovereignty and currency substitution questions, the issue of public versus private provision of digital money and payment services and issues related to central bank digital currencies are also outside the scope of the analysis.
+In line with the mandate of the FSB, the report does not address the consumer and investor protection, cyber security, data privacy, competition, market integrity taxation as well as Anti-Money Laundering/Combating the Financing of Terrorism (AML/CFT) issues related to GSCs.
+However, a comprehensive supervisory and regulatory framework for GSC arrangements needs to effectively address AML/CFT, data privacy, consumer and investor protection, competition and market integrity in addition to financial stability risks.
+The wider monetary policy, monetary sovereignty and currency substitution questions, the issue of public versus private provision of digital money and payment services and issues related to central bank digital currencies are also outside the scope of the report.
+The G20 asked the IMF to consider the macroeconomic implications including monetary sovereignty issues in IMF member countries, taking into account country characteristics, and the Financial Action Task Force (FATF) to consider AML/CFT issues.